 Add all ingredients to a large slow cooker, except the peas and spinach.
 Stir mixture well, cover and cook on High setting for 6 hours.

 After 6 hours, add frozen peas to bubbling Chana Masala stew.
 Cover and allow the stew to heat the peas all the way through.
-Garnish with ribbons of fresh spinach, or mix directly into hot stew before serving.
+Garnish with ribbons of fresh spinach (if using), or mix directly into hot stew before serving.

 Serve over mounds of hot brown or basmati rice.